 - “Social Security.”
 Benefits Planner: Retirement | If You Are Divorced | Social Security Administration, www.ssa.gov/planners/retire/divspouse.html.

-Collaborative Divorce Attorneys in Scottsdale & Phoenix, Arizona
+Collaborative Divorce Attorney in Scottsdale & Phoenix, Arizona

-Moshier Family Law is your first choice for when you need the best collaborative divorce lawyers in Scottsdale and Phoenix, Arizona.
-Our knowledgeable Arizona family law attorneys will work with you to get you the best possible outcome of your divorce.
-We are a you can trust to represent you throughout the process, so you move on with your life.
-Call us today for an initial consultation!
+Moshier Law is your first choice for when you need the best collaborative divorce lawyer in Scottsdale and Phoenix, Arizona.
+An experienced family law attorney will work with you to obtain the best possible outcome in your situation.
+We advocate for our clients, so they have the brightest future possible.
+Give us a call today at 480-999-0800 for a free consultation.

 We can protect and advise you regarding: Divorce and property division, child custody, child support, legal guardianship & conservatorship, child visitation, marital home and real estate matters, allocation and valuation of investments, businesses, practices, retirement savings, pensions, personal possessions, valuables, vehicles, closely held businesses, alimony and spousal maintenance, and debt division.
 To find out how our divorce attorneys can help your matter, schedule your initial case evaluation today.